Berkshire's 2015-16 Annual Fund closes on June 30. Your gift, of any size, has a significant impact.

 Be a part of this year's drive to hit a historic level of alumni participation – Go Bears!

 If you have any questions, please contact Christine Pincelli, Director of Annual Fund Giving and Parent Engagement, at 413-229-1282.

 Located on the southeastern corner of Stewart Pitch, the Dixon Observatory houses state-of-the-art equipment that gives students and teachers the opportunity to make detailed observations of both bodies within the solar system as well as deep space objects.
 In addition, the tracking mount and CCD camera allows students to conduct advanced astro-imaging of faint galaxies and nebulae.

-The building and equipment were gifts of Cynthia and Tom Dixon in 2000.
+|FAST FACT The observatory and equipment were gifts of Cynthia and Tom Dixon in 2000.
 Tom Dixon held a number of roles during his tenure at Berkshire School from 1961-1976 and 1980-2000, including science teacher, Director of Technology and Dean of Students.
 He and his wife, Cynthia, a music teacher and the director of the equestrian team at Berkshire, shared a love of the arts and astronomy.|